jekyllgrim/GZDoom-Decoupled-Animations-Demo/README.md

 ## Description

-This completely free-to-use example demonstrates the use of IQM 3D model format.
-This example demonstrates the use of named decoupled animations supported by this format.
+This completely free-to-use example demonstrates the use of IQM 3D model format, specifically the use of named decoupled animations supported by this format.

 Contents: